DaDevFox/KC_ReskinEngine/Common_Game_Patterns.md

 ## Instance-Generic Pattern | `ig`

+*Pattern specifications*:

+- **A building where the first child of the first child of the building root is the base model**

 A common pattern many buildings follow where the building follows a certain structure that includes a single model that makes up the visuals of the building.
 Every building in the game has a first child called `Offset` and in an instance-generic pattern abforming building that `GameObject`'s first child is the main model fo the building.

 More succinctly, if the first child of the first child of the building's root is the base model of the building, it follows the instance-generic pattern.